Understanding Hybrid Cloud Management

 What Is Hybrid Cloud Management?

-Hybrid cloud management refers to managing data and resources in a public or private cloud and those running on in-house infrastructure like a data center or hypervisor.
-In some cases, a company may run a multi-cloud system with multiple public or private cloud providers.
-The advantage here is that your data becomes more resilient by being orchestrated in more than one place or environment.
-If one of those environments were to go down or be attacked via ransomware you have another environment or provider to restore to or from, thus giving you flexibility and resiliency.
-By distributing resources across multiple clouds, a company enhances its infrastructural ability to withstand disruptions and outages, and establishes operational redundancies to ensure business continuity in the event of a service disruption or downtime for a single provider.
+Hybrid cloud management often involves managing the diverse architectures and resources of a hybrid cloud from a single platform.
+In some cases, however, a company may run a multi-cloud system with several public or private cloud providers.
+The advantage of hybrid cloud management is that your data becomes more resilient through the coordinated orchestration of a complex environment.
+For example, if one of your environments were to go down or be attacked via ransomware, you’d have another environment or provider to restore to or from, giving you more flexibility and resiliency.
+By distributing resources across multiple clouds, companies can enhance their ability to withstand disruptions and outages.
+This also can help establish operational redundancy to ensure business continuity in the event of service disruption or downtime with a single provider.

 Benefits of Hybrid Cloud Management